The Sundar Prize Film Festival is an IMDb qualifying festival and a proud member of Film Festival Alliance.

 Films that are selected to be screened are Official Selections and will be promoted leading up to the festival.

-The award winning film for each category will be announced at the closing ceremony on the last day of the festival.
+The nominees and award winning films for each category will be announced at the closing ceremony on the last day of the festival.